 Monetarily.
 Did you know that when you purchase a specialty coffee drink or any of the other items for sale in the Fishers of Men Café you are helping to support missions work?
 All the proceeds from items sold in the Café go entirely to support our missionaries.
-Watch for announcements about “Burrito Sunday” once a month and other special dining opportunities that also support of our missionaries.
+Watch for announcements about “Burrito Sunday” once a month and other special dining opportunities that also support our missionaries.

-The Renewal Center, founded in 1997 by Miracle Hill Ministries, is a long term, residential, substance-abuse treatment facility for women.
+The Renewal Center, founded in 1997 by Miracle Hill Ministries, is a long-term, residential, substance-abuse treatment facility for women.
 This program reaches out to women who have experienced physical and sexual violence and are, therefore, at a higher risk for substance abuse.
 The program offers freedom from life-dominating addictions through a relationship with Jesus Christ and following spiritual and practical principles taught in the Bible.

 Calvary Chapel Greer meets with the women at the Renewal Center one Saturday morning each month.
-After sharing a special breakfast, we seek to build up and encourage our sisters in Christ through bible reading, prayer, and worship in a small group environment.
+After sharing a special breakfast, we seek to build up and encourage our sisters in Christ through Bible reading, prayer, and worship in a small group environment.

 If you love seeing the power of God working, rescuing, and renewing lives before your eyes, this is a low-commitment, high-reward ministry.
 Women especially should prayerfully consider participating.